-California’s paid sick leave law, which went into effect on July 1, 2015, allows employees to take time off from work to address their health or a family member’s illness without losing a paycheck.
+California’s paid sick leave law allows employees to take time off from work to address their health or a family member’s illness without losing a paycheck.

 As a small business owner, we know you wear many hats—from running the day-to-day operations of your business, to managing employees, building a brand and much more.
 And for aspiring entrepreneurs, this can mean juggling a traditional job while navigating the ins and outs of starting a new venture.
 One thing many entrepreneurs feel unequipped to deal while starting or running a business is how to handle business finances and maintain health.

 The Illinois Secure Choice Savings Program, signed into law January 2015, will help small businesses that struggle to offer retirement benefits to their employees and provide retirement security to the 2.5 million Illinoisans who do not have access to an employment-based retirement plan.
 Below is an overview of what small businesses need to know about the program.